Difference Between Throw and Throws in Java

 void ExceptionExample() throws ArithmeticException, NullPointerException

-Head to Head Comparison between Throw vs Throws (Infographics)
+Head to Head Comparison between Throw and Throws (Infographics)

 Below are the top 5 differences between Throw vs Throws in Java